MrHanestein/Open-Visa-Pathway-Hackathon-1-/README.md

 ## Additional Information:
-## Why Streamlit?
+## Why my choice of Streamlit?

-OpenPath uses Streamlit because:
+Open-Visa-Pathway uses Streamlit because:
-- It lets us build web apps in pure Python, which is ideal for rapid hackathon prototyping.
+- It lets me build web apps in pure Python, which is ideal for rapid hackathon prototyping.
 - It has built-in widgets and layout primitives for multi-step forms and chat-like interfaces.
 - It deploys easily (Streamlit Community Cloud / Railway) so judges can try the app quickly.